Parenting and Reason

 This attitude is bad because mistakes are common, and it's important to have an attitude that lets us learn new things and fix our mistaken ideas.
 This attitude assumes that "I am right" and doesn't allow for the possibility of a mistake.

 It's true that children are ignorant, and they are often mistaken about things most adults know because they aren't familiar with some valuable, traditional knowledge.

 The way to deal with disagreements due to ignorance is by informing the other person of some relevant things he doesn't know.
-Now he may agree.
-If he doesn't, the disagreement isn't due to ignorance anymore.
+Now that he has new info, he may agree.
+If he doesn't, the disagreement isn't due to ignorance anymore (at least not the ignorance you thought it was – it could still be ignorance of something else, and you could still try sharing more info).
 Maybe it's because the arguments you gave aren't complete, and you accepted them anyway, but the other guy is unsure.
 If that's the case, then this is a great opportunity.
-In fleshing them out, you'll learn something too.
-And also, when looking into the details more, you might have the opportunity to discover you were mistaken and change your mind.
+By working out your arguments more fully, you'll learn something too.
+And also, when looking into the details more, you might have the opportunity to discover that you were mistaken and change your mind.

-A common complaint parents have is that if I tell a child a persuasive, complete argument or explanation then he still won't listen.
+A common complaint parents have is that if I tell my child a persuasive, complete argument, piece of reasoning, or explanation then my child still won't listen.
 But why wouldn't someone accept a compelling argument?

 Perhaps the argument didn't address some question he had, or some criticism of it, or some counter argument.
 In that case, it wasn't really complete, and I was mistaken about how good my argument was.

 Perhaps my argument was hard to understand, or confusing.
 In that case, it's not a persuasive argument after all.
 How can I expect someone to be persuaded by something he doesn't understand?